robot131/robot131.github.io/news/smart_car.md

 ### Lane recognition <span id="jump3_2"></span>

+We regarded the lane recognition as a image segement problem, and trained a neural network to solve it.
+The architecture of the utilized Unet++ is shown in Fig.3.
+The input of the network is a picture with the lane taken from the camera, and the output is a picture of a divided lane line.

 <img src="/news/smart_car_imgs/Unet.png" width="600"/>

 #### Fig.3 The architecture of the utilized Unet++

+To make the network effective and robust, we used about 1,300 image pairs taken from two different scens to train the network.
+After 50 epochs of training, the network was then installed on the car to recognize the lane in real time.
+A video of testing is shown in Video.
+1.

 <video src="/news/smart_car_videos/test_line.mp4" autoplay="true" controls="controls" width="600">
 </video>